septentrio-gnss/mosaicHAT/README.md

 <img src="doc_resources/ant1layout.PNG" width="60%">

-// ask about the freq

-// check about capacitance

 #### Second Antenna

 The second antenna is similar to first antenna except that ANT2 pad in mosaic is not internally ESD-protected and does not carry DC voltage by itself.
 Wherefore, both protection and DC biasing are needed.